 And, I might also add, most medications for motion sickness work the best if taken BEFORE you are actually feeling rough.
 That means you’ll need to start taking it before you set foot on your first attraction.

-There are things like nonprescription wristbands (Sea Bands) that are popular choices for people trying to avoid motion sickness.
-I definitely fall into the “it can’t hurt to try it” category.
+There are nonprescription wristbands – like Reliefbands or Sea Bands – that are popular choices for people trying to avoid motion sickness.

 Ginger-based products are another popular choice for people with sensitive stomachs.